Darth-Ness/Katana-HTML-Renderer/README.md

 Katana is very, very limited at the moment.
 When using the dev version you get the lastest features, but it is not as stable as the main branch.
+If you are intrested in the basic JS engine, you can find it here https://github.com/Darth-Ness/Shuriken-JS-Engine

 Only the following tags can be rendered: `h1`, `h2`, `h3`, `h4`, `h5`, `h6`, `p`, `img`, `button`, `br` `center`